rubenjoub/open_gl-app/README.md

 # OpenGL App

-A simple C++ OpenGL application that demonstrates rendering a triangle and a square using modern OpenGL (3.3 Core Profile) with GLFW and GLAD.
-The app allows toggling between solid and wireframe rendering modes and switching between shapes using keyboard input.
+A simple C++ OpenGL application that demonstrates rendering a triangle, square, or circle using modern OpenGL (3.3 Core Profile) with GLFW and GLAD.
+The app allows toggling between solid and wireframe rendering modes, switching between shapes, adjusting the circle's smoothness, and cycling shape colors using keyboard input.

 ## Features

-- Renders a colored triangle or square in a window.
+- Renders a colored triangle, square, or circle in a window.
-- Toggle between triangle and square with the `Space` key.
+- Toggle between triangle, square, and circle with the `Space` key.
+- Adjust the number of triangles used to approximate the circle with `+` and `-` keys.
+- Cycle shape color between red, green, and blue with the `C` key.
 - Toggle wireframe/solid mode with the `W` key.
 - Clean, minimal code using modern OpenGL practices.